tpcovino/tpcovino/README.md

 - Hi - I'm Tim Covino
 - I am currently an associate professor at Montana State University working on issues of land cover impacts on watershed processes in the western US
 - Work in my lab is largely focused on forest cover change as a result of wildfire or timber harvest and how this influences the movement of water and solutes across the landscape
-- Link to lab group page:https://covinowatershed.weebly.com/
+- Link to lab group webpage: https://covinowatershed.weebly.com/

 <!---